From Startup to Scaleup: Tips for Sustaining Rapid Growth

 Track Your Success

-An excellent method to manage your upscaling with progressive growth is by tracking your success.
-With a major growth spurt, it's easy to get caught up in success without taking the time to analyze it properly.
-There is a lesson to be learned with each success, so it is essential to pay attention and use all information to your advantage.
+Tracking your success is an excellent method to manage your upscaling with progressive growth.
+With a major growth spurt, it's easy to get caught up in success without analyzing it properly.
+There is a lesson to be learned with each success, so paying attention and using all information to your advantage is essential.

 By keeping track of your progress through metrics and KPIs, you can obtain excellent business insights for future growth.
 With each new client you obtain, notice what converted them from a prospective lead into a customer.
 This information can tell you what worked, what is still working, and what can be improved to keep the growth momentum going.

 With CRM systems like HubSpot, you can easily monitor and manage new and pre-existing clients while tracking essential metrics such as KPIs and ROI.
-This information will not only help you continue the growth of your startup but make smarter decisions going forward.
+This information will help you continue your startup's growth and make smarter decisions in the future.

 Furthermore, data and metrics will help you make SMART goals, allowing you to align long-term goals with day-to-day operations.
 As a result, you can manage your growth today while sustaining it tomorrow.